MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_PermissionRequested

-Add an event handler for the PermissionRequested event.
+Add an event handler for the `PermissionRequested` event.

 > public HRESULT [add_PermissionRequested](#add_permissionrequested)([ICoreWebView2PermissionRequestedEventHandler](icorewebview2permissionrequestedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-PermissionRequested fires when content in a WebView requests permission to access some privileged resources.
+`PermissionRequested` runs when content in a WebView requests permission to access some privileged resources.

-If a deferral is not taken on the event args, the subsequent scripts can be blocked until the event handler returns.
-If a deferral is taken, then the scripts are blocked until the deferral is completed.
+If a deferral is not taken on the event args, the subsequent scripts are blocked until the event handler returns.
+If a deferral is taken, the scripts are blocked until the deferral is completed.

 ```cpp
     // Register a handler for the PermissionRequested event.